rslavin/sirken-bot/docs/cmd_pop.md

 -
-**!POD**
+**!POP**
 -
 This command updates pop time.
-Use it when not sure about the tod.
+Use it when not sure about the ToD.
-Pop times are used to calculate eta only if newer than ToD -
+Pop times are used to calculate eta only if newer than ToD.
+-
-Simplest way to update a merb (to current date)
+Simplest way to update a mob (to current date)
 ```
 !pop Lord Bob now
 ```